Reginald Laubin: Critical reception

 Critics reviewed Laubin's dancing favorably.
 John Martin wrote for the New York Times, "Theoretically there is little to be said in defense of dancers who go about doing 'authentic' dances of other races.
 Why the same indefensibility does not attach itself to the Laubins it would be difficult to say, but it definitely does not."

-Many Native American people appreciated Laubin's performances.
-For example, Laubin claimed that at the 1947 Crow Fair, Crow leader Bird Horse led him around the dance arena and chided the younger Crows, "Look at him.
+Many contemporaneous Native American people appreciated Laubin's performances.
+This positive regard may have come from the way white audiences responded to the Laubins' performances, which was with sympathy and admiration for Plains Indian cultures.For example, Laubin claimed that at the 1947 Crow Fair, Crow leader Bird Horse led him around the dance arena and chided the younger Crows, "Look at him.
 He's nothing but a white man but he looks more real, more like early days, than you young fellows do."

+In 1972, the Laubins received the Capezio Award for their contributions American dance.

 Legacy

 Laubin became an icon of the Indian lore movement.
 As such, he believed and promoted the assumptions that Indians were vanishing, that their way of life could be an antidote for the ills of white culture, and that whites could speak for Indians.

-Laubin glorified Indian culture while assuming that "real" Indians were the Indians of the past.
-He thought that Indians had to resist the modern world to remain authentic, and he believed he could teach Indians how to be "Indian."
-It is in part thanks to Laubin that when people hear the word Indian, they picture a dancing Plains Indian from the 19th century.
-Laubin took seriously native people's cultural values, he and valued them as a core component of American identity.
-Paradoxically, historian Clyde Ellis has pointed out that Laubin and other Indian hobbyists made it difficult for Indians to be taken seriously as members of modern society.
+Although the Laubins were extremely well-received in their time, more recent scholarship has questioned the impact of their work on Indigenous peoples.
+Historian Clyde Ellis argues that their work suggested that Indigenous people belonged in the past tense and made it difficult for Indigenous people to take their place in the modern world.
+Their intentions to preserve Indigenous culture were sincere, but their programs were still not as authentic or accurate as they promoted them to be.
+Additionally, Janet Catherine Berlo remarks on the paternalism in their book Indian Dances of North America--they noted that "the Indians must be encouraged" to preserve their own dancing at a time when a new wave of scholarship that include Native performers was already growing.